 5. YOU’D LIKE TO STOCK UP YOUR WINE LIBRARY WITH SOMETHING IMPRESSIVE.

 Slovenia has some of the best wines in the world, consistently ranking high on international evaluations, receiving numerous awards and excellent reviews.
-Some even receiving gold medals in world’s most important and influential wine competitions, such as the Decanter World Wine awards (DWWA) and AWC Vienna.
+Some even receiving gold medals in the world’s most important and influential wine competitions, such as the Decanter World Wine Awards (DWWA) and AWC Vienna.
 If you’re looking for a bottle of something exquisite, look no further.
 Wine tasting will bring you samples of some of the best awarded Slovenian wines.

 6. YOU WISH TO BROADEN YOUR HORIZONS.

 As you have probably noticed there’s much more to wine than just “white or red”.
-In fact there’s always something new you can learn about it.
+In fact, there’s always something new you can learn about it.
 There is an endless number of varieties, colours, smells and tastes.
 Just by looking at some different ways in which wine can be produced it becomes clear that this is a complex field of knowledge, where even experienced sommeliers continue to learn more as they keep tasting.

 7. YOU LIKE TO PAIR FOOD AND WINE.

 Perhaps you’ve noticed how cheese sometimes tastes much better with wine.
-Or maybe you’re already pairing like a pro and know that a wine should always be sweeter than the food, or that wines with higher acidity pair best with something greasy.
-Either way if you take part in a Wine Tasting, you’ll be able to expand your knowledge on the subject.
+Or maybe you’re already pairing like a pro and know that a glass of wine should always be sweeter than the food, or that wines with higher acidity pair best with something greasy.
+Either way, if you take part in a Wine Tasting, you’ll be able to expand your knowledge on the subject.
 Not to mention you’ll also be served some luscious snacks while you’re tasting.